AdobeDocs/experience-platform.es-ES/help/data-science-workspace/home.md

 ### Operacionalización

 Cuando estás satisfecho con tu fórmula, son sólo unos clics para crear un servicio inteligente.
 No se requiere codificación: puede hacerlo usted mismo, sin tener que contratar a un desarrollador o ingeniero.
-Por último, publique el servicio inteligente en Adobe IO y estará listo para que lo consuma su equipo de experiencia digital.
+Por último, publique el servicio inteligente en E/S de Adobe y estará listo para que su equipo de experiencia digital lo consuma.

 <!--You can also publish your intelligent service to the Service Gallery, where it's available to specific people, specific organizations, or everyone who develops data solutions on Adobe Experience Platform.
 You can even share it with your external partners, and they can share their intelligent service with you.
 And the next time you're starting a new recipe, you can check the Service Gallery to see if there's a similar intelligent service you can use to get started. -->